jasonraimondi/jasonraimondi.com/content/draft/00031_zfs-is-a-great-file-system.md

 Temporarily marking the filesystem as read only.

-This seems to effect zfs filesystem and all sub-filesystems.
+This seems to effect all zfs sub-filesystems.
 This is confirmed only via the following.

 ```bash
 $ zfs set readonly=on storage
 ```

-Now if you try to create anything
+Now if you try to write anything

 ```bash
 $ cd /mnt/storage